-But if you’re a fan of old timey baseball, as I am, you can also watch dozens of classic games at YouTube, some that go back almost 70 years.
+If’ you’re a fan of old timey baseball, as I am, you can watch dozens of classic games at YouTube, some that go back almost 70 years.
 There are complete World Series and playoff games, no-hitter and perfect games, and more.
 The games can be found on the MLB Vault page which you can see here.

-I have dug deep into the MLB Vault and come up with my list of the 5 best classic games to watch as you wait out the virus.
+I have dug deep into the MLB Vault and come up with my list of the 5 best classic games to watch as you wait for the 2024 season.
 And, even better, you can watch all five right here thanks to YouTube’s sharing feature.

 So here’s my top five classic baseball games on the MLB Vault page: